Boat Accident Compensation Claim Specialists

 Can I Claim On A No Win No Fee Basis?

 If you were injured in a boating accident caused by someone else breaching their duty of care, you might be wondering how a solicitor could help you if you have an eligible claim.
-Our expert personal injury solicitors could help you through a number of areas of your claim, including gathering evidence and explaining legal jargon.
+Our specialist personal injury solicitors could help you through a number of areas of your claim, including gathering evidence and explaining legal jargon.
+They can help you get as much money from your claim as possible.

 Our team also work on a No Win No Fee basis by offering their clients a Conditional Fee Agreement (CFA).
 Under a CFA, you generally aren’t required to pay any upfront or ongoing fees to your solicitor for their work on your boat accident claim.
 Plus, if your compensation claim fails, your solicitor won’t take a fee for their services.

-If your claim succeeds, then your solicitor will take a success fee.
-This fee is a small percentage of your compensation, though the percentage is limited by law.
-The legal cap helps to make sure that you get to keep a larger share of what you receive.
+Your solicitor only collects what is known as a success fee if your case leads to a settlement in your favour.
+The fee is a small percentage of your compensation, with a legal cap in place due to the Conditional Fee Agreements Order 2013 to make sure that you get to keep a majority share of what you receive.

 Contact Us